Azure/Azure-Sentinel/Playbooks/Incident-Assignment-Shifts/readme.md

 - Create or use an existing user account/ Service Principal/ Managed Identity with Azure Sentinel Responder role.

 - This will be used in Azure Sentinel connectors (Incident Trigger, Update incident & Add comment to incident) and a HTTP connector.

--
-- This example will walk you through using System Managed Identity for the above connector.
+- This example will walk you through using System Managed Identity for the above connectors.

 ### 2. Setup Shifts schedule